Tafaraa/portfolio-website/README.md

 - **PWA Support**: Progressive Web App capabilities for offline access
 - **Dark/Light Mode**: Seamless theme switching with optimized contrast and readability

+**Note on Functionality**: Some features, such as the contact form and certain integrations, require private API keys and configurations that are not included in this public repository for security and intellectual property reasons.
+To access the full functionality or for detailed setup instructions, please contact me directly at [your_email@example.com] or through my website at [https://mutsvedutafara.com/contact].

 ## 🛠️ Tech Stack

 - **Frontend**: React, TypeScript, TailwindCSS